ballinfrfr/termaCode/README.md

 # to save files

-:wq  to save as output.txt
+:q to save as out.txt

 :wq [filename].[ext goes here] without the brackets

+:o to import a file from that directory

+:p to see every line of code/text

+:e to go back and edit a line

+:t terminal emulater